 It’s a lot of fun to let your guests think you’re serving them a regular holiday turkey.
 When you start to carve the “turkey,” they’ll be quite surprised to see you cut through its “bones”!

-Sometimes people from Louisiana like their cornbread and dressing somewhat sweet.
-If you prefer a less sweet dressing, make your cornbread without sugar.
+Sometimes people from Louisiana like their cornbread somewhat sweet.
+If you prefer it less sweet, make your cornbread without sugar.

 This is the best chili recipe I’ve ever done.
 It brings you to the edge of ecstasy, of danger, of alarm, of excitement.
 If you like chili and don’t cook this, you may not get into heaven!